nilshaakonlehr/nilslehr_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my personal webpage!
-I am a PhD Candidate in Economics at Boston University and expect to graduate in 2023.
 I am a macroeconomist focusing on **economic growth**, **innovation**, and **technology adoption**.
 In my research I combine quantitative economic modeling with rigorous empirical methods to shine light on important mechanisms driving innovation and technology choice on the aggregate.
-When I am not solving models or crunching numbers, I enjoy playing basketball, reading non-fiction books, and listening to way too many tech and policy podcasts.
+When I am not solving models or crunching numbers, I enjoy playing basketball, reading non-fiction books, and listening to tech and policy podcasts.

-I will be available for interviews at the European Econometric Assosiation meetings in December 2022 as well as the American Economic Association meetings in January 2023.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NHLehr_CV.pdf" "newtab" >}}resumé{{< /staticref >}}.